bimo1505/Database-GA-Team2/README.md

 #### GUI Notes
 - Make a validation for when no tables have been chosen but the user still tries to click on a command button.
+- Make an exception for Update and Delete in case the chosen table has no primary keys.
 - For **Create Entry**, the program provides text boxes for every column.
 - For **Update Entry**, the program provides text boxes for every column except the primary key and a dropdown menu of all entries from the primary key column.
 - For **Delete Entry**, the program lists all entries from the primary key column.
 The primary key entry that gets chosen will have its corresponding row deleted.